LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_6/lab/lab_notes.md

 | Nest Qualities       | $b$             | `site_0 = -inf`, `site_1 = 4`, `site_2 = 6` | `line 25`, `quals` |
 | Assessment Error     | $(\varepsilon)$ | Normal Distribution; `mean = 0`, `sd = 1`   | `line 30`, `qual_stddev`, this can be set different for each nest |

-#### Nest Quality

-old: -inf, site_1 = 1, site_2 = 6

 #### Assessment Error

 This humans and all other creatures, the ability to assess something is not a perfectly mapped deterministic process.
 Our decision making processes can be heavily influced by other factors.
 In this system, this is captured using the assessment error $(\varepsilon)$.
 Every decision made is impacted by an the assessment error.
 This error is drawn from a Normal Distribution and the Standard Deviation is set for each site, though the default values are 1 for all.
 It should be noted that the probability of an ant select a nest is function of two distributions; The distribution to draw the overall acceptance threshold and the distribution to draw each steps assessment error.

-### Setting Parameters in the Code

-- `line 25 quals` = nest values
-- `line 30 qual_stddev` = standard deviation of nest perception
-- `line 38 threshold_mean` = ants assessment threshold
-- `line 39 threshold_stddev` = ant assessment threshold standard deviation

-### Moving Around
+### 2. Moving Around

-Within the system, an evironment is set up that resembles a recentagle with dimensions of 18cm by 180cm

-Within this spaces, subspaces are allocated with respresent nests

-A matrix is setup that maps the probabilites of travelling between nests

-[not sure how this is derived, perhaps through its own MCP?]

-The columns represent starting points

-Each column will sum to 1 meaning each row is an option given a starting point

-The highest probability is the current nest, no journey

-The experiement is setup so nests further away are less likely to be visited

-This is an **assumption** and may not be true IRL.
-For example, there may be obstracles blocking the nearest nest

-The probabilities of the matrix are fixed

-But there is amean travel time matrix.
-These are variable sbecause there is a given SD to sample from the mean

-In the code the 2 matrices are hardcoded probabilites
+An environment is set up that resembles a rectangle with dimensions 18cm x 180cm (long and thin).
+Within this space, subspaces are allocated which respresent nests.
+A matrix is setup/computed that maps the probabilities of travelling between nests.
+The columns represent the starting nest and the rows the destination nest.
+Each column will sum to 1 as it represents all travel options.
+The highest probability will always be the current nest, no journey, this is because the ants stay in one place for a period and assessment mutliple times.
+Embedded into the probabilities is the notion that nests further away are less likely to be visited.
+Though this is an assumpt as IRL obstacles may block nearer nests making the travel time longer.
+The probabilites are fixed and hardcoded on `line 17`, `probs`

+$$
+\begin{pmatrix}
+\text{Old} & \text{A} & \text{B} \\
+\text{Old} & 0.91 & 0.15 & 0.03 \\
+\text{A} & 0.06 & 0.80 & 0.06 \\
+\text{B} & 0.03 & 0.05 & 0.91
+\end{pmatrix}
+$$

+In additional to this, there is a mean travel time matrix.
+This too is a hardcoded matrix set on `line 20`, `time_means`.
+The difference is that these values represent a mean to be samples from and is actually re-calculated and different for every trip.
+On `line 22`, `time_stddevs` computes this variability.

+$$
+\begin{pmatrix}
+1 & 36 & 143 \\
+36 & 1 & 116 \\
+143 & 116 & 1
+\end{pmatrix}
+$$